Encharted Cook

 • 📖 Recipe

 Puppy chow has remained a favorite snack treat because of its versatility to be reimagined with whatever flavors and colors are popular or fit a theme.
-In this recipe puppy chow is green and both minty and chocolatey at the same time.
-This makes it perfect for St. Patrick's Day and also for any time you want a minty chocolate party treat.

-If you love mint chocolate chip ice cream, thin mint cookies, or Grasshopper Cocktails you will absolutely love this puppy chow.
-In addition to being sweet and minty, this puppy chow is gluten-free and also does not contain any peanut butter.
+In addition to being sweet and minty, this puppy chow is gluten-free and, also, does not contain any peanut butter.
+Doesn't this sound delicious?
+Great!

-The ingredients from top right, clockwise: chocolate Chex cereal, powdered sugar, crème de menthe oil, and green candy melts.
+Green Puppy Chow Ingredients from top right, clockwise: chocolate Chex cereal, powdered sugar, crème de menthe oil, and green candy melts.

-• Chocolate Chex Cereal - Chex is the classic square breakfast that gives this treat it's classic "puppy chow" look and chocolate Chex gives this puppy chow a chocolate flavor.
+• Chocolate Chex Cereal - Chex is the classic square breakfast that gives this treat its classic "puppy chow" look and chocolate Chex gives this puppy chow a chocolate flavor.

 • Candy Melts in Dark Green - Candy melts are a candy coating similar to almond bark coating and are made of vegetable oil, sugar, dry milk, and flavorings including vanilla.
 They are smooth melting and come in a variety of colors.
 The darkest green will give you the best green color for this puppy chow.